Eppo-exp/eppo-docs/docs/what-is-eppo.md

 1. Use your feature flagging tool of choice to send experiment assignments into your data warehouse.
 2. Connect Eppo to your data warehouse.
 Currently Eppo supports [Snowflake](../experiments/connecting-your-data/data-warehouses/connecting-to-snowflake), [Redshift](../experiments/connecting-your-data/data-warehouses/connecting-to-redshift), and [BigQuery](../experiments/connecting-your-data/data-warehouses/connecting-to-bigquery).
-3. Build your experiments by writing SQL.
+3. Annotate experiment assignments and event streams by writing short SQL snippets.
 4. Monitor your experiments' progress.
 5. Explore and share experiment results.